Charging Order Protection Video Transcript

 Charging Order Protection is a concept that’s used by every Tom, Dick and Harry marketing asset protection to attempt to lure you into purchasing products that oftentimes are ineffective and inappropriate.
 It's also something I rely upon and use everyday in my business, and I’m just going to touch on it briefly right now.
 We’ll have in depth training on this topic later, but for now, we're just getting ready for the cocktail parties.

 What is Charging Order Protection

 It's more than 20 years old and I sold it to Matthew Bender, The Times Mirror Corporation.
-They paid me some good money for it but it was really my dissertation for my Doctor of Juridical Science at New York University Law School.
-And, by the way, anybody who takes the major course on the actual, excuse me, actual document preparation will get a copy of this(if you’re a member, soon).
+They paid me some good money for it, but it was really my dissertation for my Doctor of Juridical Science at New York University Law School. y the way, anybody who takes the major course on the actual document preparation will get a copy of this(if you’re a member, soon).

 On application to a court by a judgment creditor, the court may charge the partnership interest of the partner with payment of the judgment.

 The judgment creditor has only the rights of an assignee of the partnership interest.
 Well, what does all that legalese really mean?

 What it means is that a general partner, let's just stick to partnerships, a general partner runs the partnership.
 It doesn’t have to own very much of it.
 It can own none of it in some States.
 The general partner is in charge of when the money is distributed by the partnership and the thought was that if you made the debtor, the general partner and the limited partner was the debtor’s trust or just plain the debtor again or one of his other businesses or entities, that the debtor would be in a position to decide when distributions were made.
 Therefore, the debtor could tell any creditor that there would be no distributions, basically delay distributions and a charging order says that the creditor can only get what is actually distributed by the general partner.